HarryR/nanac/README.md

 $ZERO 0   # Friendly names for registers
 $ONE 1

-:start	jmp to 2
+:start	jmp to :main
 :exit	jmp die
-:derp
+:main
 	reg mov $ZERO $ONE
 	reg swp $ONE $ZERO
 	jmp set :exit